chipsalliance/caliptra-sw/rom/dev/README.md

 **Pre-conditions:**

 - UDS for ECDSA is in Key Vault Slot 0
-- If Dual-Cert Mode is enabled, conditioned UDS for MLDSA is in Key Vault Slot 10
+- Conditioned UDS for MLDSA is in Key Vault Slot 10

 **Actions:**